CyberGen49/discord-chatgpt/config-schema.md

 The Discord bot's status.

 ### string `discord.status.type`
-The status type/prefix
+The status type/prefix.

 Acceptable values: `Playing`, `Listening`, `Watching`

 ### string `discord.status.text`
-The text of the status
+The text of the status.

 ### object[] `starter_messages`
 A set of message objects to send with every request to the language model, before the user's input or context.
 These messages can be used to influence the behaviour of the model.Each message object should have a `role` property and a `content` property.